 - Beacon Interval: Enter a value between 25 and 1000 in milliseconds to determine the duration between which beacon packets are broadcast by the router to synchronize the wireless network.
 The default is 100 milliseconds. - RTS Threshold: Enter a value between 1 and 2347 to determine the packet size of data transmission through the router.
 By default, the RTS (Request to Send) Threshold size is 2347.
 If the packet size is greater than the preset threshold, the router sends Request to Send frames to a particular receiving station and negotiates the sending of a data frame, or else the packet will be sent immediately. - DTIM Interval: Enter a value between 1 and 255 to determine the interval of the Delivery Traffic Indication Message (DTIM).
 1 indicates the DTIM Interval is the same as Beacon Interval. - Group Key Update Period: Enter the number of seconds to control the time interval for the encryption key automatic renewal.
 The default is 0, indicating no key renewal. - WMM: This feature guarantees the packets with high-priority messages being transmitted preferentially.
-WMM is enabled compulsively under 802.11n or 802.11ac mode.
-It is strongly recommended to enable WMM. - Short GI: This feature is enabled by default and recommended to increase the data capacity by reducing the Guard Interval (GI) time. - Airtime Fairness Feature: Enable this feature when you want to sacrifice some of the networking time from the slow devices, so that your faster devices can achieve better quality of service.
+WMM is enabled compulsively under 802.11n or 802.11ac mode. - Short GI: This feature is enabled by default and recommended to increase the data capacity by reducing the Guard Interval (GI) time.